-The fund financial statements provide information about the School District's funds, including fiduciary funds.
+The fund financial statements provide information about the School District's funds.
 Eliminations have been made to minimize the double counting of internal activities.
-Separate statements are presented for governmental and fiduciary funds.
+Separate statements are presented for governmental.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.